Margaret (Peggy) Bentley, MA, PhD

 Dr. Bentley received her MA and PhD degrees in Medical Anthropology from the University of Connecticut.
 From 1985-98 she was on faculty in International Health at the Bloomberg School of Public Health, Johns Hopkins University.
 Since 1998 she has been on faculty at the University of North Carolina, where she has held several leadership roles.
 Dr. Bentley’s research focuses on women and infant's nutrition, infant and young child feeding, behavioral research on sexually transmitted diseases, HIV, and community-based interventions for nutrition and health.
 She has particular expertise in qualitative research methods and the application of these for program development and evaluation.

 Dr. Bentley formerly led an NIH-funded intervention to improve child growth and development in Andhra Pradesh, India and currently leads an NIH-funded trial in North Carolina for prevention of obesity among infants and toddlers.
 She is Principal Investigator of a Bill and Melinda Gates Foundation grant for analyses of nutrition data from the Breastfeeding, Antiretroviral and Nutrition (BAN) study.
 Dr. Bentley was a member of the Advisory Board of the Indo-US Joint Working Group on Maternal and Child Health and is a member of the ASPPH Global Health Committee.
 She is a Fellow of the Society for Applied Anthropology.
-In 2005 she was named Paul G. Rogers Ambassador for Global Health and was the founding Chair of the Board of Directors of the Triangle Global Health Consortium.
-She is a member of the Board of Directors of the Consortium for Universities in Global Health.
-Recently, she was elected as the UNC Faculty Director of the Duke-UNC Rotary Peace Fellows Program.
+She was the founding Chair of the Board of Directors of the Triangle Global Health Consortium.
+She is an officer of the Board of Directors of the Consortium for Universities in Global Health.
+In 2019, she was elected president of the Society for Implementation Science in Nutrition.

 2016, American Society for NutritionBernard G. Greenberg Alumni Endowment Award